DAGWorks-Inc/hamilton/decorators.md

 ## @parameterize
 Expands a single function into n, each of which correspond to a function in which the parameter value is replaced either by:
-1. A specific value
+1. A specified value
-2. An specific upstream node.
+2. The value from a specified upstream node.

 Note that this can take the place of any of the `@parameterize` decorators below.
 In fact, they delegate to this!